 How did you get attached to the project?

-It was rather a sudden and coincidental situation.
-There was a party at the director Aniruddha Roy Chaudhury's house.
-I was chatting with people when I felt a tap on my shoulder.
+It was rather a sudden and coincidental situation—Lady Luck had lots to do with it.
+There was a party at the director Aniruddha Roy Chaudhury's house, I was chatting with people when I felt a tap on my shoulder.
 I turned around to find Shoojit telling me that he wanted me to play a small role in his film.
-I was taken aback but of course I said yes, even though, then, I didn’t even know what the project was.
+I was taken aback but of course I said yes, even though at that point of time I didn’t even know what the project was.

-A month later, I got a call from him asking me to wear jungle fatigues and Gandhi spectacles, take some photographs and send it to him.
+A month later, I got a call from him asking me to wear jungle fatigues and Gandhi spectacles, take some photographs and send it to him which I did.
 I forwarded them to him and only one word came back, “superb”

-How was your experience, working with him?
-Working with Shoojit was so relaxing.
-It felt more like a holiday in exotic locales of Kerala than work.
+Working with Shoojit was so relaxing it didn't feel like work at all, more of a holiday in the exotic locales of Kerala.
 It is the kind of terrain I connect with.
-Shoojit is an extremely encouraging director.
-It was both a pleasurable and learning process.
+Shoojit is an extremely encouraging director and working with him was a relaxing, pleasurable and superb learning process.
 I also enjoyed working with my co-actors.

 I have always had a tremendous affinity, interest and love for the hills and the forests.
 My interest in animal life emanated from my mother’s father, Arun Chandra Gupta, who was the first India chief conservator of forests and regaled me with stories about wildlife, creating an interest that persists even today.
 I have travelled to various forests both in India and abroad.

 I have always been very involved with sports.
 It is in my genes, I think as both my parents were deeply involved in sports.
 Also since I studied in a boarding school in Darjeeling I can play almost every sport.